Picovoice/picovoice-demo-psoc6/README.md

 > Picovoice, set the lights in the bedroom to blue.

-Picovoice's output can be seen on the serial port monitor.
+See below for the full contexts:

-See below for the full context:
+### English context

 ```yaml
 context: